 We have semi-improved pasture, gorse and upland scrub, waterlogged grassland, several small streams and three areas of wonderful ancient woodland.
 You can read more about what make ancient woodland so precious here.
 This includes many veteran trees, which are recorded on the Woodland Trust Ancient Tree Inventory.
 We also have a small historic stone barn which is currently in need of repairs to its roof, although the resident barn owl doesn’t seem to mind!
 Old maps show a fort on the highest part of the land, and it is rumoured that this may date from the Iron-age.

-The upper part of the reserve will be managed as a ‘rewilding’ project.
+The upper part of the reserve is managed as a ‘rewilding’ project.
 We introduced a small herd of Belted Galloway cows in 2018, and in autumn 2020, six Exmoor ponies arrived.
 These are our conservation grazing teams, performing a vital role in spreading wild flower seed, trampling the ground and maintaining paths through the gorse.

 The thousands of trees we have planted at Bank Woods are available for dedications or sponsorships.
 Many of them have been planted as part of our popular carbon offsetting schemes, described here.
 Some have been sponsored by our partners; more details here.